webplatform/docs-wpd/Creating_API_pages/index.md

 =DataChannel API=
     etc.</nowiki>

+This is just an outline.
+Here's the [[apis/webrtc|actual content of the apis/webrtc page]].

 The listing page's main content should provide both an elaborate description of the APIs and links to other conceptual or tutorial pages.

 {{TODO|The API_Listing template needs a '''Content''' section - as in the Basic_Page template.}}